rat10/nng/fragments.md

 This is quite involved and does require that either users or some helpful background machinery ensure that a query for `:Alice` also retrieves all existentials that have `:Alice` as their `rdf:value` (or, in the aforementioned variant, all of `:Alice`s sub-identifiers like `:Alice40`).
 In a more elaborate example this style of modelling will quickly become unpractical, whereas annotations nicely ensure that the main fact stays in focus.

-Fragment identifiers for RDF statements are defined as a small vocabulary.
+Fragment identifiers for nested graphs are defined as a small vocabulary.
 As a graph is composed of triples and triples are composed of subject, predicate and object, the following set of fragment identifiers is needed:

 ```turtle
 # VOCABULARY